-- ATR-12, a genetically modified strain of S. epidermidis for treating the orphan disease, Netherton syndrome, a chronic and sometimes fatal disease of the skin estimated to affect approximately one in every 100,000, but its prevalence may be underestimated due to misdiagnosis caused by similarities to other skin diseases.
-In December 2022, we submitted an investigational new drug application, or IND, for a Phase 1b clinical trial of ATR-12 in Netherton syndrome patients, and in January 2023 we received notification from the FDA that the "study may proceed" with respect to the proposed Phase 1b clinical trial.
-After submitting post-IND manufacturing reports, we commenced operating activities for our Phase 1b clinical trial in December 2023.
-We expect to report initial safety results in the second half of 2024. - ATR-04, a genetically modified strain of S. epidermidis for treating the papulopustular rash experienced by cancer patients undergoing epidermal growth factor receptor inhibitor, or EGFRi, targeted therapy.
-We intend to submit an IND for a Phase 1b clinical trial in certain cancer patients undergoing EGFRi targeted therapy in mid-2024.
-Subject to FDA clearance of our IND, we expect to commence our Phase 1b clinical trial in the fourth quarter of 2024. - ATR-01, an engineered recombinant human filaggrin protein for treating ichthyosis vulgaris, a chronic, xerotic (abnormally dry), scaly skin disease with an estimated incidence and prevalence of 1 in 250, which suggests a total patient population of 1.3 million in the United States.
-We are planning to complete lead optimization and IND-enabling studies in 2024 to support an IND filing targeted for the second half of 2025.

-• Two separate strains of bacterial microbes being investigated and developed by us and Bayer Consumer Care AG, the consumer products division of Bayer AG, or Bayer, the international life science company.
+- ATR-12, a genetically modified strain of S. epidermidis for treating the orphan disease, Netherton syndrome, a chronic and sometimes fatal disease of the skin estimated to affect approximately one to nine in every 100,000, but its prevalence may be underestimated due to misdiagnosis caused by similarities to other skin diseases.
+We received Pediatric Rare Disease Designation for ATR-12 by the United States Food and Drug Administration, or FDA, in 2019.
+In December 2022, we submitted an investigational new drug application, or IND, for a Phase 1b clinical trial of ATR-12 in adult Netherton syndrome patients, and on January 27, 2023 we received notification from the FDA that the "study may proceed" with respect to the proposed Phase 1b clinical trial.
+After submitting post-IND manufacturing reports, we have commenced operating activities for our Phase 1b clinical trial in December 2023, and we have dosed our first patient in August 2024.
+We expect to report initial safety results in the first half of 2025. - ATR-04, a genetically modified strain of S. epidermidis for treating the papulopustular rash experienced by cancer patients undergoing epidermal growth factor receptor inhibitor, or EGFRi, targeted therapy.
+In August 2024, we obtained IND clearance from the FDA to commence a Phase 1/2 clinical trial in certain cancer patients undergoing EGFRi targeted therapy.
+In September 2024, we obtained Fast Track designation by the FDA in this indication.
+We expect to dose the first patient in the Phase 1/2 clinical trial in the first half of 2025. - ATR-01, a genetically modified strain of S. epidermidis that expresses an engineered recombinant human filaggrin protein for treating ichthyosis vulgaris, a chronic, xerotic (abnormally dry), scaly skin disease with an estimated incidence and prevalence of 1 in 250, which suggests a total patient population of 1.3 million in the United States.
+We are planning to perform lead optimization and IND-enabling studies in 2025 to support an IND filing. - Two separate strains of bacterial microbes are being investigated and developed by us and Bayer Consumer Care AG, the consumer products division of Bayer AG, or Bayer, the international life science company.
 We entered into a Joint Development Agreement, or JDA, with Bayer in December 2019.
 Under the terms of the JDA, we are responsible for testing our library of bacterial strains and their natural products for key preclinical properties.
 After screening through hundreds of strains, we and Bayer have selected two particular strains to move forward into further development.
 Bayer holds the exclusive option to license the patent rights to these strains.
-In December 2020, Bayer purchased \$8 million of our Series B preferred stock, which converted into 1,449,743 shares of our common stock, representing approximately 4.5%, of our outstanding common shares as of the date of this report.